-Benjamin K. Smith is a fourth-year Ph.D.
-Candidate in the Department of Communication at UC Santa Barbara, where he studies public opinion and media communication.
-He is also a Graduate Research Assistant at the Orfalea Center for Global and International Studies, where he studies the typology of frames used by media organizations when discussing terrorist actors and the effects of these frames on public attitudes and beliefs about terrorist organizations and the threat of terrorism.
+Benjamin K. Smith earned his Ph.D. from the Department of Communication at UC Santa Barbara in 2018, where he studied public opinion and media communication.
+Currently, he is a Visiting Scholar at the Orfalea Center for Global and International Studies, where he studies the typology of frames used by media organizations when discussing terrorist actors and the effects of these frames on public attitudes and beliefs about terrorist organizations and the threat of terrorism.
 He earned his M.S. in Communication from Portland State University, in 2014.
 He earned his B.S. in Communication, with an emphasis in Public Relations, from Southern Utah University, in 2012.

 Ph.D.
 Communication, 2018

 - Department of Communication, University of California, Santa Barbara

 - Ph.D.
 Emphasis: Quantitative Methods in the Social Sciences

 - Area of Study: Media Communication